Church Secretary Gives "Extravagant Gift"

 If you're willing to be a donor, put it in writing.
 Learn more at organ donor.gov or donatelife.net.

-Aware of Nicholson’s plight, Pam Hess, the church secretary at Sewickley UMC, decided that she wanted to do something to raise awareness among the congregation about living organ donation.
+Aware of Nicholson’s plight, Pam Honeychurch, the church secretary at Sewickley UMC, decided that she wanted to do something to raise awareness among the congregation about living organ donation.

-“I knew I wasn’t going to publish these articles if I wasn’t willing to walk the walk myself,” said Hess.
+“I knew I wasn’t going to publish these articles if I wasn’t willing to walk the walk myself,” said Honeychurch.
 “I actually called her coordinator before I even published anything in the newsletter.”

 “I learned that there is a provision in the Affordable Healthcare Act,” she said.
 “Anyone on the transplant list is covered.
 All of my testing, surgery, and hospitalization were covered for me.”